 Local Group Policy affects everyone who logs on to this machine-including normal users and administrators.
 Be careful when making settings here; you can temporarily lock yourself out of some useful functions.
 For instance, frequently administrators want to remove Run from the Start menu.
-Then, the first time they themselves want to go to a command prompt, they can't choose Start $\gg$ Run.
+Then, the first time they themselves want to go to a command prompt, they can't choose Start \gg Run.
 It's just gone!

-To fix, you have to click the MMC.exe icon in Explorer and manually load the Group Policy Snap-in.
+To fix, you have to click the MMC.exe icon in Explorer (or via command line) and manually load the Group Policy Snap-in.